KQM-git/TCL/general-mechanics/overworld.md

 ## Phase Gates
 * During Daily Commissions, Phase Gates will be invisible but can still be used.

+## Flying Anemo Slimes

+* Flying Anemo Slimes and Bloaty Floaty bubbles have hitboxes that can move characters.

 ## Evidence Vault

 {% page-ref page="../evidence/general-mechanics/overworld.md" %}